leo860607/YtDownloader/README.md

 just want to make something to download yt

 todo list
--download by reading file
+download by reading file
--download in mp3
+download in mp3
--